Skip to main content

 Additionally, you agree not to:

-• Attempt to obtain unauthorized access to or interfere with the Service, any Doximity computer system, software or network, including through reverse engineering, decompiling, deriving source code or uploading malicious code or code snippets.
+• Attempt to obtain unauthorized access to or interfere with the Services, any Doximity computer system, software or network, including through reverse engineering, decompiling, deriving source code or uploading malicious code or code snippets.

 • Reverse engineer, decompile, disassemble, decipher or otherwise attempt to derive the source code for the Services or any related technology that is not open source.